How to tell if you have a herniated disc

 While the first herniated disc symptom that may come to mind is local neck or back pain, it is actually very common to experience radiating pain out to the arms or down to the hips, buttocks and legs as well.

 When a spinal disc ruptures, it can cause the nerves on the hard outer layer to become inflamed, causing local pain in the area of the disc.
 However, if the expelled inner disc material compresses on the spinal cord or an exiting nerve root, it can cause radiating symptoms out to other parts of the body.
 These are some of the sensations that can indicate a herniated disc:

 - Tingling sensations

-If you have a herniated disc in your neck, you may notice symptoms in your shoulders or arms, while a herniated disc in your back could lead to symptoms that radiate to your buttocks, thighs and down to your feet.
-In fact, the most common cause of sciatica — painful symptoms associated with a pinched sciatic nerve — is a bulging or ruptured disc.
+If you have a herniated disc in your neck, you may notice symptoms in your shoulders or arms, while a herniated disc in your lower back could lead to symptoms that radiate to your buttocks, thighs and down to your feet.
+A common cause of sciatica, painful symptoms associated with a pinched sciatic nerve, is a bulging or ruptured disc.